 The task of a managed service provider (MSP) is to quickly and efficiently deliver top-notch IT services to customers at the lowest possible prices, while still making a profit.

 However, many MSPs struggle when it comes to determining exactly how to price their offerings to meet those two goals.
 The easy part is finding the right technology, the right tools, to get the job done.
-More difficult is determining how to adequately fulfill service requirements without over staffing.
+More difficult, though, for MSPs is defining strong business strategies to help them implement their visions.

-The fact is that every managed services provider has to figure out how to price deals and put together quotes for prospective customers.
+The fact is that every managed services provider must figure out how to price deals and put together quotes for prospective customers.

 One of the most challenging tasks MSPs must face when they’re managing systems is forecasting the required staffing levels to meet contractual SLAs (service level agreements) while remaining competitive and profitable.